Don't see your question here? Email it to us at [email protected]

 Q: My appointment is in an engineering department, but my work is in basic chemistry, am I eligible?

 A: Yes.
-Fellowships are awarded for scholars whose research is in one of the eight SRF fields.
+Fellowships are awarded for scholars whose research is in one of the seven SRF fields.
 If you’re in an engineering department, but doing chemistry, you are eligible for a fellowship in chemistry.
 If you’re in a business school, but doing economics, you are eligible for a fellowship in economics.

-Q: Today is the deadline and one of my letter writers just told me he cannot upload his letter today.
+Q: Today is the deadline and one of my letter-writers just told me he cannot upload his letter today.
 What do I do?